 Let’s dive in!

-What Is A Group Mentoring Program?
+What Is A Mentoring Group?

 Group mentoring is a process where peers and leaders are brought together to engage in discussion around common challenges, goals, and ideas.
 Their combined knowledge and different areas of expertise help each member solve problems and come up with new ideas.
 Instead of two heads being better than one, there are several.